rachsmithcodes/rachsmith.com/src/content/notes/i-need-quotes.md

 ---
 title: I need your quotes
 slug: i-need-quotes
-added: 2024-05-24 19:05
+added: 2024-05-24T09:05:00.000Z
-updated: 2024-05-24 19:05
+updated: 2024-05-24T09:05:00.000Z
-tags:
-  - creativity
+excerpt: >-
-excerpt: I will be hand lettering one word or phrase every day for the month of June.
+  I will be hand lettering one word or phrase every day for the month of June.
 I need some quotes and phrases to letter.
 note: published
 publish: true
+tags:
+  - creativity
 ---
 This is day and post 24 of the #WeblogPoMo2024 challenge.
 I think I'm going to make it to the end of the month with a note for every day![^1]